Erikvl87/com.tuya2/docs/device-request.md

 # Device request

 You have found a device that we do not support yet.
 That's great!
-You can request support, but please provide us with the information noted below and make sure to sent one device per request.
+You can request support, but please provide us with the information noted below and make sure to send one device per request.

 Also, please check whether support might have already been requested!
 See our [requested categories](./requested-categories.md).